 The powder room wasn’t Lori’s only win at this year’s competition.
 Her Large Bathroom design also took the award for “Best Bath”.

-“All great master bathroom designs have one thing in common; a space has to satisfy the homeowner’s needs and reflect their personal lifestyle.
+“All great primary bathroom designs have one thing in common; a space has to satisfy the homeowner’s needs and reflect their personal lifestyle.
 This project was no exception.
-With the clients coming from a background influenced by the excitement of urban living, they wanted a master suite bathroom that was an expression of fresh, modern ideas that also proved contemporary can be warm and inviting.
+With the clients coming from a background influenced by the excitement of urban living, they wanted an en suite bathroom that was an expression of fresh, modern ideas that also proved contemporary can be warm and inviting.

 Thank you Lori, for sharing your spaces and your story!